Best Cost-Sharing Rule Design for Selfish Bin Packing

-Recall the classification of items, for any feasible packing, a bin can not accommodate one large item with any regular item.
+Recall the classification of items.
+For any feasible packing, a bin can not accommodate one super item plus with a regular item.
 In addition, since a regular item is larger than $\frac14$, a bin can accommodate at most $3$ of them.
-Now we claim that under $\pi$, except $B_m$, each bin either contains a large item or at least two regular items.
-This is because, otherwise the tiny items in a violating bin would unilaterally like to move into the bin $B_{m-1}$, contradicting the NE assumption.
-By a similar argument, we arrive at the following lemma. \begin{lemma} Under the NE packing $\pi$, except the last bin $B_m$, the total size of all non-tiny items in each bin is at least $L^*$. \end{lemma} Assume that among the first $(m-1)$ bins of $\pi$, there are $k_1$ bins with only one large item, $k_2$ bins with exactly two regular items, and $k_3$ bins with exactly three regular items, where $k_1+k_2+k_3=m-1$.
-So in the first $(m-1)$ bins, there are $k_1$ large items, and $2k_2+3k_3$ regular items.
-Recall that there is at least one regular or large item in $B_m$.
-In the following, we will finally show that even to pack all the non-tiny items, every valid packing (including the optimal one) uses at least $k_1+\lceil\frac34(k_2+k_3)+\frac12\rceil$ bins.
+Now we claim that under $\pi$, except for the last bin $B_m$, each bin either contains a super item or at least two regular items.
+This is because, otherwise the tiny items in a violating bin would unilaterally like to move into the bin $B_{m-1}$ which contains no tiny item, contradicting the NE assumption.
+By a similar argument, we arrive at the following lemma. \begin{lemma} Under the NE packing $\pi$, except the last bin $B_m$, the total size of all non-tiny items (i.e., the super items and regular items) in each bin is at least $L^*$. \end{lemma} Assume that among the first $(m-1)$ bins of $\pi$, there are $k_1$ bins with only one super item, $k_2$ bins with exactly two regular items, and $k_3$ bins with exactly three regular items, where $k_1+k_2+k_3=m-1$.
+So in the first $(m-1)$ bins, there are $k_1$ super items, and $2k_2+3k_3$ regular items.
+Recall that there is at least one regular or super item in $B_m$.
+In the following, we will finally show that even to pack all the non-tiny items, every valid packing (including the optimal one) uses at least $k_1+\lceil\frac34(k_2+k_3)\rceil$ bins.
 To simplify the analysis, we will just assume that $B_m$ contains only one regular item.
-Thus we need to pack $k_1$ large items and $2k_2+3k_3+1$ regular items.
-Observe that under any valid packing, a large item can not be packed with any regular item into one bin.
-So each large item along will occupy one bin.
+Thus we need to pack $k_1$ super items and $2k_2+3k_3+1$ regular items.
+Observe that under any valid packing, a super item can not be packed with any regular item into one bin.
+So each super item alone will occupy one bin.